FirelightWP/easy-fancybox/trunk/readme.txt

 - *Title Position*: Overlay / Inside / Outside to control the position of the image title.
 Includes the new "Overlay" position.
 - *Transition In / Out*: Elastic / Fade / None to control the transition effects during opening and closing of the overlay.

+See [FAQ's](http://wordpress.org/extend/plugins/easy-fancybox/faq/) for instructions to manage YouTube and Vimeo movies (and similar services) and make HTML content display in a FancyBox overlay.

 Visit [FancyBox](http://fancybox.net/) for more information, examples and the Support Forum.
-Please consider a DONATION to the FancyBox project.
+Please consider a DONATION for continued development of the FancyBox project.

 = Translations =